CCSU freshmen students move into dorms

 Luckily, some said they were not moving too far from home.

-CCSU officials said they are 1,500 first-year students living on campus, who are representing 19 states, Puerto Rico, and 13 countries.
+University leaders said 1,500 first-year students live on campus, representing 19 states, Puerto Rico, and 13 countries.
 In total, 91% of the students are from Connecticut.